My Recent Searches

 If dRVVT Screen is prolonged (>45 seconds), dRVVT Confirm will be performed at an additional charge (CPT code(s): 85597).

-If dRVVT Confirm is positive, dRVVT 1:1 Dilution will be performed at an additional charge (CPT code(s): 85613).
+If dRVVT Confirm is positive, dRVVT 1:1 Mixing Study will be performed at an additional charge (CPT code(s): 85613).

 2 mL frozen platelet-poor plasma collected in a 3.2% sodium citrate (light blue-top) tube